hgoebl/mobile-usage/README.md

 ## Configuration

-You can provide a configuration object containing your implementations of `analyze, filterRaw, transform, filterCooked, map, reduce`.
+You can provide a configuration object containing your implementations of `analyze`, `filterRaw`, `transform`, `filterCooked`, `map`, `reduce`.
 Most often one will only provide a custom `analyze` function (if log-file is not in Apache httpd combined format), probably a `filterRaw` function for eliminating unwanted request types and sometimes a `filterCooked` method to drop hits of irrelevant device types, e.g. Bots.

 Have a look at the example at `./config-example.js`.